prohippo/pyelly/README.txt

                       update documentation

-New versions will be for non-cosmetic changes in PyElly code.
-This typically will often require regenerating any previously saved *.elly.bin files to ensure correct operation.
-Changes only to PyElly example application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same, if they are the only changes.
-Updates are still frequent; check for the latest files.
-The dates above are for the initial release of a version, not the latest update,
+New versions will be assigned for non-cosmetic changes in PyElly code.
+This will often require regenerating any previously saved *.elly.bin files to ensure correct operation.
+Changes only to PyElly example application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same, if they are no other changes.
+Check Github for the latest files.
+The dates above are for the initial release of a version, not the most recent update,

-The PyElly website is at
+A website with information about PyElly is at

     https://sites.google.com/site/pyellynaturallanguage/